Payroll Tax vs. Income Tax—What's the Difference and Why It Matters

 Do payroll taxes reduce taxable income?

-Yes, for your business.
-The employer portion of payroll taxes is deductible as a business expense, reducing your taxable income.
-For your employees, payroll taxes don't reduce their taxable income, but pre-tax deductions like health insurance and retirement contributions often do.
+Employee-side payroll taxes don't reduce their taxable income, though pre-tax deductions like health insurance and retirement contributions often do.

 Is salary taxed differently than hourly wages?

-For payroll and income tax purposes, the method of payment doesn't matter — only the total earnings count.
+Salary and hourly wages are taxed the same way for both payroll and income tax purposes — only total earnings count, not how they're structured.
 Whether you pay your team members a salary or hourly wages, the same tax rules apply.

 Is payroll tax the same as income tax?